+Is Marseille worth a visit?
 I have to say, absolutely yes, Marseille is definitely worth visiting.
 In fact, as you can see, we found a weekend was just too short to cover everything.
 With inexpensive accommodation, great food, and delightful, friendly people I think it’s one of the best cities to visit in France.
 When you visit Marseille you will have an opportunity to speak French, without being replied to in English, which I know for some of you will make it one of the best places to visit in France.
 Yes, when you pass through on the Marseille to Nice train it does look a bit gritty, and I’m sure that like most big cities, it may even be dangerous in parts, but Marseille is also pretty, authentique, modern, vibrant and friendly.

 When I was a teenager there was an well known Australian band called The Angels who sang a song called “Take me away to Marseille”.
 I for one, can be taken away to Marseille anytime – it’s a great place to visit.